 The purpose of these terms and conditions is as follows:

-- To make sure that we know our roles, rights, and our tasks.
+- To make sure that we know our functions, rights, and tasks.

 - To make sure that the project is completed satisfactorily for both the customer and for TechScribe.